About Me

 A Short Story

 Jeanée is a true word nerd who grew up in Opelousas, La., then moved to Atlanta to attend Oglethorpe University.
-After earning her BA in English and the title of Poet Laureate, she moved to North Adams, Mass., to be an assistant editor at Storey Publishing, where she helped shape books about crafts, food, gardening, and health.
+After earning her BA in English and the title of Poet Laureate, she moved to Massachusetts to be an assistant editor at Storey Publishing, where she helped shape some groundbreaking nonfiction titles … like Squirrel Proofing Your Home & Garden.

-Her role at Storey married her passions for communication and a well-designed life, then paved the way for her freelance writing and editing career.
-Today, she contributes lifestyle stories to publications such as Architectural Digest, Domino, and Travel & Leisure.
-She copy edits and proofreads everything from holiday cookie recipes to endless columns of zip codes for clients like HGTV Magazine, Better Homes & Gardens, and UPS.
+Her role at Storey paved the way for a career as a freelance editor and journalist.
+She contributes home tours, celebrity profiles, and other lifestyle stories to publications such as Architectural Digest, Domino, and Travel & Leisure.
 You can see some of her favorite projects here.

 •